 I’ve walked the route from the corner of Braecrest – east into the grounds by the Len Evans building – hundreds of times at all hours of the day.
 On the one side is a deserted ball diamond, on the other, a building with no access points.
 I just can’t believe that, especially for the Trades students, this wouldn’t be much better.
 And as one who has had to dodge the parade of speeding, swerving vehicles on the present route at closing time, I challenge anyone to a discussion about safety.

 So I’m still a bit puzzled – honestly, I’m not being sarcastic (right now anyway).
 I would have loved to be at the table when this was being planned – to understand.

 But that’s my point.
 I can’t believe they asked anyone who puts the priority on sustainability and has had a car culture inoculation.

-Let’s continue, because I think I found a clue.
+Let’s continue, because I think I found another piece of the puzzle.

 I also reflected on how we like roundabouts.
 I like roundabouts.
 They are a cool, inexpensive, traffic solution.
 Trendy, one might say.

 And I’m sure that is why this roundabout is there.
 It must have seemed the cool, forward thinking way to go.